-Restrictions And Rewards: How China Is Locking Down Half A Million Citizens
+Restrictions And Rewards: How China Is Locking Down Half A Billion Citizens

 The blocking of movement has also stranded unlucky travelers.
 Several long-distance truck drivers who left Hubei in early January to deliver produce found themselves stuck in between cities that refused to let in vehicles with Hubei license plates.

-Data Hoovering
+Data hoovering

 China has turned to a number of apps designed to record the whereabouts of millions of travelers.
 Some cities rolled out their own digital tools: They require passengers to provide their names, phone numbers and traveling history to local authorities before disembarking from trains or planes.
 In Shanghai, for example, only those who filled out this digital form are allowed to leave the train station or airport.

-Apps like Shanghai's serve both as a reminder to travelers that they need to be isolated at home for 14 days and as a tracking tool for the government in case anyone in the database becomes infected.
+Apps like Shanghai's serve both as a reminder to travelers that they need to be quarantined at home for 14 days and as a tracking tool for the government in case anyone in the database becomes infected.

 Other apps record the whereabouts of local residents.
-In the southwestern province of Yunnan, anyone who frequents public places such as restaurants and transportation hubs must scan a QR code, a type of bar code in which a digital link is embedded, and leave a phone number.
+In the southwestern province of Yunnan, anyone who frequents public places such as restaurants and transportation hubs must scan a QR code, a type of barcode in which a digital link is embedded, and leave a phone number.
 Local public health officials may contact those who came into contact with a virus carrier.

-In Zhejiang, residents can fill out their recent travel history and any contact with known virus carriers in Alipay, a payments platform owned by tech giant Alibaba.
-They then receive a green code that allows them to move freely, or a yellow or red code that requires them to self-isolate for two weeks.
+In Zhejiang, residents can fill out their recent travel history and any contact with known virus carriers in Alipay, a payment platform owned by tech giant Alibaba.
+They then receive a green code that allows them to move freely or a yellow or red code that requires them to self-quarantine for two weeks.

 The onslaught of demands for personal information is raising concerns about how such data is used and stored.

 So far, Yunnan claims that location information gathered from its citizens would be destroyed once the outbreak dies down.
-China's transportation ministry also iterated that it would only release people's travel records to public health agencies.
+China's transportation ministry said it would only release people's travel records to public health agencies.

 Yet the public remains skeptical.
 "The collection and use of personal information (facial recognition, phone number, home addresses) during this outbreak is truly a disaster," one Weibo user wrote.